shhra/toy-example/docs/problem_analysis.md

 		It’s a success if the model can group tweets based on a product and visualize the amount of social media feeds for different emotions about the product.

+                 i.e

+		It's a success if customer satisfaction increased by 45%, increase in accuracy by 40% than previous model, and revenues increased by 20%

 **Other metric of interest are**